GwynethLlewelyn/go-nut-snmpagent/README.md

 ## Contributions

-All are most welcome!
+All contributions/submare most welcome!
 Just fork the project on Github and submit a PR.
 If I get more than one contributor, I'll add an automated task to credit you here :-)

-Special thanks to [@luizluca](https://github.com/luizluca/) for his outstanding work of creating [`nut-snmpagent`](https://github.com/luizluca/nut-snmpagent) (using a lot of tools, some Ruby and some shell scripting), on which this bit of code is based on.
+Special thanks to [@luizluca](https://github.com/luizluca/) for his outstanding work of creating [`nut-snmpagent`](https://github.com/luizluca/nut-snmpagent) (using a lot of tools, some Ruby and some shell scripting), on which some of this code is based on. @luizluca actually uses an older mechanism to communicate with the SNMP server daemon; we use AgentX.

 And, of course, thanks to all those nice people out there writing Go libraries to read INI files (@unknwon), access NUT, and talk SNMP, all with native Go libraries!